axoflow/axosyslog-core-docs/content/docs/chapter-destinations/destination-slack/reference-destination-slack/_index.md

 | Type:    | URL  |
 | Default: | None |

 *Description:* The Webhook URL for the Incoming Webhook of your Slack app.
-This URL must also include the authentication token that {{% productparam "abbrev" %}} uses to authenticate to Slack.
+This URL must also include the authentication token that {{% param "product.abbrev" %}} uses to authenticate to Slack.
 For example: **https://hooks.slack.com/services/T00000000/B00000000/XXXXXXXXXXXXXXXXXXXXXXXX**

 For details, see the [Slack documentation about Incoming Webhooks](https://api.slack.com/incoming-webhooks).